planbnet/livisi_unofficial/README.md

 ## Configuration

-All configuration in done in the UI.
+All configuration is done in the UI.
 See the [official documentation](https://www.home-assistant.io/integrations/livisi/)

 ## Notes